Britain says Russia will ‘pay the price’ for invasion as fresh sanctions unveiled

 “One of the common topics of conversation I’ll be having and have been having with my fellow leaders is about the longer-term security agreements that we put in place in Ukraine, to deter future Russian aggression.”

+The UK is also preparing new individual sanctions against 86 people and companies, in an effort to apply further pressure to the Russian president and his supporters.

-The diamond export industry was worth more than £3 billion to Russia in 2021, but No 10 conceded direct imports have been low since the UK sanctioned state-owned miners Alrosa last year.
+The diamond export industry was worth more than £3bn to Russia in 2021, but No 10 conceded that direct imports have been low since the UK sanctioned Russian state-owned mining company Alrosa last year.

+Britain’s move will increase the pressure on any hesitant allies to follow suit.

-The three-day summit – also including Germany, Italy and Canada – will also include talks on economic stability and the security of Taiwan in the face of Chinese aggression.
+The three-day summit, attended by the leaders of Italy, Germany, Canada, France and the United States as well as Japan and the UK, will also include talks on economic stability and the security of Taiwan in the face of Chinese aggression.

-Mr Sunak’s official spokesman said: “Guarding against economic coercion is something that the Prime Minister is pushing for.”
+Mr Sunak’s official spokesperson said: “Guarding against economic coercion is something that the prime minister is pushing for.”

-On Sunday, Mr Sunak will meet his Indian counterpart, Narendra Modi, who is attending the summit as a guest.

-The Prime Minister told reporters travelling with him in Japan that he has seen “positive” steps from India in its stance and stressed the need to keep up the dialogue.
+Mr Sunak told reporters travelling with him in Japan that he had seen “positive” steps from India in its position on Ukraine, and emphasised the need to maintain the dialogue.

-“One thing we have to keep doing is talking to countries like India and also Brazil, that is going to be in that second part of the summit which is a good thing,” Mr Sunak told reporters.
+“One thing we have to keep doing is talking to countries like India and also Brazil.
+That is going to be in the second part of the summit, which is a good thing,” Mr Sunak told reporters.

-Mr Sunak said on Friday that the Russian president needs to understand the Western allies are “steadfast” in supporting Mr Zelensky’s resistance against the invasion.
+Mr Sunak said on Friday that the Russian president needs to understand that Western allies are “steadfast” in supporting Mr Zelensky’s resistance against his invasion.

 “My message to Putin is straightforward.
 We’re not going away,” Mr Sunak told Sky News during a round of interviews at Hiroshima’s Seifukan tea house shortly before the summit kicks off.